 Thanet Parkway archaeology

-Thanet is a gateway entry point for people, cultures, ideas, and trade into the UK, with the site of the new Thanet Parkway Station lying within a rich archaeological landscape.
+The district of Thanet is a gateway for people, cultures, ideas, and trade into the UK.
+Thanet Parkway Station will lie within a rich archaeological area.

 • raids by Caesar